Back to Blog

 • The self-taught route is the one that offers the most independence and flexibility.
 It’s also the cheapest option.
 That said, not everyone can teach themselves something as technically challenging as cybersecurity.
 Bootcamps offer a mix of expert instruction and accountability that’s lacking in the self-taught mode.

-• What Jobs Can You Apply for After a Cybersecurity Bootcamp?
+What Jobs Can You Get After a Cybersecurity Bootcamp?

 Susan Bortone